KospY/BasSDK/Components/ThunderRoad/Animations/AnimSetRootMotion.md

 This animation component will set the ["Apply Root Motion"][ApplyRootMotion] property on the animator component to the given value.

-Unlike the [Anim Clip Root Motion][AnimClipRootMotion] component, this value will persist even after the controller moves to a new state.
+Unlike the [Anim Clip Root Motion](https://docs.unity3d.com/ScriptReference/Animator-applyRootMotion.html) component, this value will persist even after the controller moves to a new state.

 ## Component Fields